Booking.com: best prices

-Vizzini is a city with a rich architectural heritage in the countryside of south-eastern Sicily (west of Syracuse).
+Vizzini is a city with a rich architectural heritage in the countryside of south-eastern Sicily to the west of Syracuse.

-Although we focus mostly on the churches of Vizzini since they offer the most architectural and artistic interest, be sure to also see the other monuments such as the town hall and the tanneries...
+Although the churches of Vizzini offer the most architectural and artistic interest be sure to also see the other monuments such as the town hall and the tanneries...

 Start your visit to Vizzini at one of the most important religious buildings, the Mother Church of St. Gregory the Great, the patron saint of the city.
 The church incorporates several architectural styles, from the Gothic-Catalan portal to the late-Baroque style main facade.